aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 >
 >
 > In the OMOP CDM, a schema.org MedicalProcedure maps to a [procedure_occurrence](https://ohdsi.github.io/CommonDataModel/cdm54.html#procedure_occurrence "A medical procedure in OMOP CDM refers to a clinical activity performed for diagnostic or therapeutic purposes.
 The procedure_occurrence table records data about these procedures") as a rule.
+>
+> Specify one or more schema.org MedicalProcedures as a triple here, where provenance is a "type" from [this](https://athena.ohdsi.org/search-terms/terms?vocabulary=Type+Concept&page=1&pageSize=15&query=) controlled vocabulary:
 ```
 <

-Specify one or more MedicalProcedure as triple here...

 (variable name, concept_id, provenance)
 (variable name, concept_id, provenance)